douglord.com

 That is the whole story in two rows.
 The page that was reachable got crawled and cited.
 The page that was blocked — despite a complete Person schema, a connected sameAs graph, and a full llms.txt — was invisible to the same crawler.
 The richest entity markup in the world does nothing if the crawler that reads it is refused at the edge.

 Perfect structured data is invisible if a robots-level directive sits in front of it.
-The block was not in the HTML, the schema, or the sitemap — it was a platform setting most site owners never inspect.
+The block was not in the HTML, the schema or the sitemap.
+It was a platform setting most site owners never inspect.
 This is precisely the failure mode the AI Risk & Exposure card is built to surface: a site can be flawlessly optimised and still be uncitable.

-Once identified, the fix was a single toggle per property — disabling the managed layer so each site's own crawler-permissive rules served as written.
+Once identified, the fix was a single toggle per property: disabling the managed layer so each site's own crawler-permissive rules served as written.
 The test confirmed the hypothesis: the entity architecture was never the constraint.
 Crawler access was.
 It is a clean demonstration of why authority has to be measured at every layer — content, structure, and exposure — not just the one that shows up in a standard SEO audit.

-AUTHORITY44 metrics implicated
+Authority metrics implicated

 MetricBaseline gap